Far-Se/tabame/README.md

 For example, at this time of writing this README.md, Tabame has `27,191 lines` with `761,698 characters` which is impressive in my opinion because I've written it by myself.

-## Rename Files
+## **Rename Files**
 You can rename files in bulk, you can use regex but also Lists.
 This can be useful when you want to change from **IMG_20220725_121728.jpg** to **25 July 2022.jpg**

-## Folder Size Scan
+## **Folder Size Scan**
 You can scan folders recursively and see each folder size, you can delete folders.

 # **🧩 Views**
 Views is an alternative to PowerToys FancyZones.
 If presets are not what you need and you need more flexibility, you should try this feature.

-If consists of a grid where you can change it's size using scroll wheel.
+It consists of a grid where you can change it's size using scroll wheel.
 Drag a window, press right click, move the window where you want, hold right click, select a region the release right and left click.
 When you move again the window, it will regain it's previous size.

 **This is not DPI aware.
 Use PowerToys if you changed your monitor DPI**

+## **Workspaces**
+With Workspaces you can save current position and size of specific windows, so you can load them easily from QuickMenu QuickActions.

+## **Hooks**
+With Hooks you can hook multiple windows together, when you focus one, other will surface as well.
+You can access this feature by right clicking a window in QuickMenu.

 # 🙃 Outro
 I've started this project to learn Dart and Flutter, in my mind I had only `QuickMenu` features/app, but while writing for it I got new ideas for it, and it ended up `Tabame`, random name I came up with.